Death Is Not Glamorous

-Death Is Not Glamorous was a Norwegian hardcore band from Oslo, Norway.
+Death Is Not Glamorous was a Norwegian hardcore punk band from Oslo, Norway.

 History

 In 2005, Death Is Not Glamorous released a demo, titled Demo 2005.
 In 2006, Death Is Not Glamorous released an EP titled Undercurrents.
 In 2007, the band released a split with the band The Down and Outs.
 The band also released a split with the band Another Year in 2007.
 Death Is Not Glamorous released their first full-length album in 2008, titled Soft Clicks.
 In 2011, the band released their second album, Spring Forward.
 In 2013, the band released a split with the band Shook Ones via Run for Cover Records.